Dick Cheney hunting accident: Investigations

 On Sunday morning, Kenedy County Chief Deputy Gilbert San Miguel Jr. interviewed Cheney and other members of the hunting party.
 He said that Cheney characterized the incident as a "hunting accident".

 On Monday, Miguel and Lt.
 Juan J Guzman went to Spohn Memorial Hospital to interview Whittington.
 Whittington requested not to be recorded 'due to his voice being raspy' but agreed to supply a written affidavit as soon as he returned home to his office.
 Whittington characterized the incident as an accident and said no alcohol was involved and that everyone was wearing proper hunting attire.
 Whittington described shooting at the first covey of quails, searching for a bird, then being sent by Katharine [Armstrong] to shoot the second covey.
 At that point, "a nurse came into the room and asked Guzman and Salinas to hurry up so Whitington could rest".
 The officers then left, telling Whittington, "I [Miguel] would give him a call in a few days to get the written affidavit".
 There is no public record of the promised affidavit being taken or released.

-The Kenedy County Sheriff, Ramon Salinas III, has since cleared Cheney of any criminal wrongdoing.
+The Kenedy County Sheriff, Ramon Salinas III, cleared Cheney of any criminal wrongdoing.

 Bush appointed Katharine Armstrong, a commission member of the Texas Parks and Wildlife Department.
 Steve Hall, education director for the Texas Parks and Wildlife Department, said that the department would classify the shooting as an error in judgment by Cheney.